-The news was broken by Burma Campaign UK, who had received a letter from Engie on January 21, 2019, stating that their subsidiary, the German company Lahmeyer, was no longer involved in the Upper Yeywa dam project, and asking to be removed from the BCUK’s “Dirty List” of companies linked to human rights violations in Burma.
+Stucky SA is the second company to pull out from the Upper Yeywa dam.
+On January 21, 2019, French company Engie wrote to Burma Campaign UK (BCUK), stating that their subsidiary, the German company Lahmeyer, was no longer involved in the Upper Yeywa dam project, and asking to be removed from the BCUK’s “Dirty List” of companies linked to human rights violations in Burma.

 Burma Campaign UK wrote to Stucky SA asking for clarification on its withdrawal from the Upper Yeywa dam project, and received a reply on October 12 from Gruner/Stucky’s Head of Business Area Energy, Stefan Muetzenberg, that his company was no longer involved in the Upper Yeywa project, but that “Any further information is confidential and cannot be disclosed.”